KoreaLogicDay/KoreaLogicDay.github.io/2026/index.md

 ## Schedule

-The event will take place on **January 14th, 2026**, with presentations scheduled from **12 PM to 6 PM**, followed by a banquet that will continue **until approximately 8 PM**.
+The event will take place on __January 14th, 2026__.

+- Talks are scheduled from 1 PM to 6 PM.
+- For those arriving early, a light lunch (sandwiches) will be available for networking from 12 PM.
+- After the talks, there will be a banquet until approximately 8 PM.

 A detailed schedule will be announced soon.
 There is no fee for the banquet, but please indicate whether you will attend when registering.

 ## Registration